 Ping customers can now detect impossible travel situations by analyzing location data between logins and calculating the time it would take for the user to travel between the two locations.
 If the travel time is impossible, then a policy can be applied that requires the user to re-authenticate or be denied access.
 For example, if a user logs into an application in New York and then attempts to log in from Moscow an hour later, they can be prompted to provide a stronger authentication method or be denied access altogether, depending on how the policy is configured.

-Looking Ahead for Workforce Authentication Risk Management
+Secure Authentication with Risk Management